- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 Picture by Authority Dental under CC 2.0 license

-Even full dentures are not an excuse not to take care of your mouth and gums.
+Even complete dentures are not an excuse not to take care of your mouth and gums.
 In fact, wearing dentures often comes with pieces of food getting stuck in hard-to-reach areas.
-It is vital to keep up with brushing and sometimes even flossing.
+It is essential to maintain a consistent brushing routine and, if necessary, flossing.

 Whenever you take your denture out, rinse your mouth.
 Use a very soft brush to massage your gums.
 If they are tender, use a washcloth or clean fingers.
 Wipe your tongue, cheeks, and the roof of your mouth as well.
 Brush and floss any remaining teeth and finish off with mouthwash.